gidmoth/freeswitch-container/README.md

 for an example.

-Freeswitch needs the certs in a certain format, for the case of letsencrypt certs there is a script provided [here](entrypoint.d/letsencrypt-cert-load.sh).
+Freeswitch needs the certs in a certain format, for the case of letsencrypt certs there is a script provided [here](https://github.com/gidmoth/freeswitch-container/blob/main/entrypoint.d/letsencrypt-cert-load.sh).
 This is just an example, and the script will not run if you don't provide the necessary environment or volume mount.
+Since certificates need renewal from time to time, the example uses the same "file exists?" logic as the vars mechanism, combined with a check for the right `CRYPTDOM` environment.

 Example start (you can replace `podman` with `docker`):